delawaremathguy/ShoppingList15/README.md

 ## License

-* The SearchBarView in the Purchased items view was created by Simon Ng.
-It appeared in [an article in AppCoda](https://www.appcoda.com/swiftui-search-bar/) and is copyright ©2020 by AppCoda.
-You can find it on GitHub as [AppCoda/SwiftUISearchBar](https://github.com/AppCoda/SwiftUISearchBar).
 * The app icon was created by Wes Breazell from [the Noun Project](https://thenounproject.com).
 * The extension I use on Bundle to load JSON files is due to Paul Hudson (@twostraws, [hackingwithswift.com](https://hackingwithswift.com))
-* The MailView used in the ShoppingListTabView was created by [Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView), copyright © 1399 AP BetterSleep.
+* The MailView used in the ShoppingListView was created by [Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView), copyright © 1399 AP BetterSleep.

 Otherwise, just about all of the code is original, and it's yours if you want it -- please see LICENSE for the usual details and disclaimers.

 ## ChangeLog

-This section contains a more detailed list of changes made to ShoppingList15 (since the final release of ShoppingList14) prior to the most recent changes of note listed above.
+This section will list changes made to ShoppingList15, from its initial release onward.